`

 These are one-of-a-kind, pirate-themed Disney games in beautiful wooden cabinets with rope edges.
 Pull a dime from your pocket, and try your skill at an electro-mechanical shooting gallery machine.
 Try such favorites as:

 Say hello to Fortune Red, the red-bearded pirate fortune teller.
-Put a coin in the slot on his cabinet.
+Put a coin in the slot on his cabinet for a fortune card with your fortune on the front and pirate facts on the back.

 Don’t leave without buying a postcard from the special postcard vending machine.
 These cards feature concept drawings for Pirates of the Caribbean by Marc Davis, the creative genius behind many of Disneyland’s greatest attractions.

-At Disneyland, New Orleans Square opened in July 1966, but its major attraction, Pirates of the Caribbean didn’t open until March 1967.
-The Pirates Arcade Museum, located next to the exit from Pirates of the Caribbean, opened in the same time frame.
+New Orleans Square at Disneyland, opened July 24, 1966.
+Its major attraction, Pirates of the Caribbean didn’t open until March 18, 1967.

 Despite its name, it was never really a museum.
 But if these one-of-a-kind devices were still around today, what great museum pieces they would make!